DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 ## Motivation

-*You can skip this section if you're already convinced that this HowTo is relevant for you ;-)*
+*You can skip this section if you're already convinced that this Howto is relevant for you ;-)*

-We needed a git server with a web frontend.
+[We](https://www.masterbrainbytes.com/) needed a git server with a web frontend.
 It should be low-maintenance, because we're a small company that doesn't have a dedicated admin who could regularly spend time on keeping the server up-to-date, especially when running external software packages where updates might require more steps than a `sudo apt update && sudo apt upgrade`.

 To be honest, we *would* probably just pay a service like Github or Gitlab or whatever, if they had offers that meet our requirements at a reasonable price - but we create games (and related products),